How to prepare for potential changes to Inheritance Tax UK:

 These proposals, if enacted, would on their own have a real impact on an individual’s IHT liability as asset values are affected by inflation and the value of the property inevitably increases and therefore so does the IHT due.
 This is likely to be the case even for many US citizens who are also liable to US estate tax given the current $11.6 million threshold per person there.

-It is however also suggested that the rate of IHT is reduced to 10% on estates of up to £2 million and 20% on amounts over that threshold.
+It is however also suggested that the UK Inheritance Tax Threshold rate is reduced to 10% on estates of up to £2 million and 20% on amounts over that threshold.

 The rules regarding lifetime gifts, also known as Potentially Exempt Transfers (PETs) are also under review.
 At present you are able to give a gift to a loved one free of IHT if you live for another seven years.